 This page is for those sufficiently ill-advised to think they have the right to persecute wildlife at Boddam.
 Introducing:

 We can do maximum damage with a nice big group.
-Here's one coming in on the ferry.
 You can see in their faces, they're all looking forward to causing maximum havoc.

 Great stuff.

 Now we're talking!
 Here's a group to be proud of.
-This lot was stomping over the land looking for an Eastern Crowned Warbler.
+A group like this was stomping over the land looking for an Eastern Crowned Warbler.
 It desperately needed the help of the twitcher gang and we came in force.
-The poor ewe in the background doesn't know what to do, but hey ho.

 Tagline